FabPei/ppt-shortcuts/README.md

 [@iappyx](https://github.com/iappyx)

 ## Features
-- **Fully configurable:** Easily customize shortcuts in the CSV file to match your workflow.
+- **Fully configurable:** Easily customize shortcuts in the built-in editor to match your workflow (or import shortcut-files created by others!)
 - **Runs independently:** Instrumenta Keys works alongside Instrumenta without modifying its core functionality.
 - **Compatible with other VBA projects:** Designed to integrate with any VBA-based automation, not just Instrumenta.